Maryland IEP Timeline

 This document includes general information about Section 504 and IDEA as well as answers to some questions about this topic.

-Provided here is a list of questions to ask when contacting your insurance company about therapy/habilitative services for your child.
+Questions to ask when contacting your insurance company about therapy/habilitative services for your child

 In this document you will find information on how to make sure your child has a supportive health care team that meets your child’s needs.
 It also covers how to make improvements by talking to your child’s doctor.